-Valencia City, on the Costa del Azahar, is the capital of the autonomous community of Valencia and the third largest city in Spain, after Madrid and Barcelona, with around 800,000 inhabitants.
+Valencia city (Costa Valencia) is the capital of the province and autonomous region of Valencia.
+It is Spain’s third largest city after Madrid and Barcelona with a population of around 800,000.

-If you are looking to purchase a property in Valencia city, it is good to have an idea of the different districts you will find in the city.
+If you are looking for a flat in Valencia city, it is good to know which districts and different districts “barrios” can be found in the city.
+All districts have their own atmosphere, peculiarities and importantly, their own prices!

 Also in the center with a.o. the main shopping area Calle Colon and the Mercado Colon.
 This district consists of 3 neighborhoods: El Pla de Remei, Canovas with its many restaurants and the hip and trendy Ruzafa, you will enjoy fine dining, art galleries and entertainment.